Architecture Guide

 IPC Relay

-The Worklet posts base64-encoded audio chunks to the Renderer, which immediately relays them to Main Process via ipcRenderer.send('audio-chunk', data).
-Fire-and-forget pattern — no await, no backpressure.
+The Worklet posts base64-encoded audio chunks to the Renderer, which relays them to Main Process via ipcRenderer.send('audio-chunk').

 4